 Informed consent is a fundamental principle of modern medicine, a well-recognized ethical obligation of health care providers.
 The foundation of informed consent was formulated in 1914 by New York Justice Benjamin N. Cardozo, who stated: “Every human being of adult years and sound mind has a right to determine what shall be done with his body, and a surgeon who performs an operation without the patient's consent commits an assault for which he is liable in damages.”3 The term informed consent was coined in case law in 1957 and published in A Patient's Bill of Rights in 1972 by the American Hospital Association.

 The concept of informed consent states that not only is it required that patients give permission for a particular treatment but also the permission must be based on a demonstrated understanding of the nature, consequences, and alternatives of the proposed intervention.
-Patients are entitled to a discussion of the specific risks, benefits, options, and alternatives of a procedure, including the possibility of no ...
+Patients are entitled to a discussion of the specific risks, benefits, options, and alternatives of a procedure, including the ...